Updated for 2023-2024

 Don’t panic.
 Not all is lost.

 You can do your part to turn the tides.
-Right now, you can volunteer to plant trees around the globe, from the United States to Spain to Thailand.
+Right now, you can volunteer to plant trees around the globe, from New Zealand, to the Philippines, to Spain, to the United States, and to Thailand with a volunteer organization.
 By doing so, you’ll make the world a greener, healthier place.
 And that will benefit people and animals.

 In this guide, we’ll cover how you can volunteer to plant trees abroad.
 Before you know, you’ll be signed up for a tree planting volunteer program and en route to the adventure of a lifetime.